Pier 58

 About Pier 58

-Pier 58, historically known as Waterfront Park, has been redesigned to create a public park and improve access and safety, while offering expansive views of Elliott Bay and the Olympic Mountains.
+Pier 58, historically known as Waterfront Park, has been redesigned to create a public park and improve access, while offering expansive views of Elliott Bay and the Olympic Mountains.
 The new pier is designed especially with families and young children in mind, with a public plaza for programming by Friends of Waterfront Park, a marine-themed children’s playground and a large lawn and trees to provide shade and spaces to relax and play.

 The pier is also designed to improve the marine habitat.
-Openings in the pier allow more natural light to reach the water.
+Openings in the seawall allow more natural light to reach the water.
 Thanks to light-penetrating surfaces, aquatic plants can grow and provide food for fish.

 For information about this transformative construction project, visit the Waterfront Seattle Program.

-There will be varied play elements, including an 18-foot jellyfish-inspired climbing structure and slide with rolling tentacles, a multitude of other climbing and swinging features, and tall kelp-like poles to complete the underwater theme.
+An exciting addition to the new Pier 58 design is the play area with varied play elements, including a 25-foot jellyfish-inspired climbing structure and slide with rolling tentacles, a multitude of other climbing and swinging features, and tall kelp-like poles for an underwater theme.

 Old Pier 58 Removal